Biology and Health Career Preparation

 Planning Your Health Career

-Here you can explore professional requirements for health-related post-baccalaureate programs, including links to the professional associations, admission requirements and recommendations in biology for each discipline.
+Here you can can learn more about preparing for specific career paths—medicine, dentistry, pharmacy, veterinary medicine, and more.
+Explore professional requirements for health-related post-baccalaureate programs, including links to the professional associations, admission requirements and recommendations in biology for each discipline.

 For DDS programs, application processes usually begin a year or more in advance of anticipated admission, and most schools require the Dental Admission Test (DAT).
 Specific course and testing requirements vary among schools; please check prerequisites of each school to which you will apply.